 My General Manager at the time was old school car business and believed that nobody would ever buy cars using the Internet.
 Although I had no idea what I was doing, I knew this was going to be the way of the future.

-Over the next few months, scratching and clawing, I built the #1 internet department in the company.
-As smart car shoppers were learning how to research and buy cars using the internet, my team and I were learning how to sell cars on the internet.
+Over the next few months of many trial and errors, scratching and clawing, I built the #1 internet department in the company.
+As only a few smart car shoppers were learning how to research and buy cars using the internet, my team and I were learning how to maximize profits by selling cars on the web.

-If it was one thing I learned about internet car sales, it's you can't play games with people when it comes to price and telling the truth.
+If it's one thing I learned about selling cars over the Internet...it's you can't play games with people when it comes to price and telling the truth.

-Believe me I've tried just about everything you can imagine and the only thing that works is deep discounts and the honest to goodness truth to get internet car buyers in your door.
+Believe me, I've tried just about everything you can imagine and the only thing that works is deep discounts and the honest to goodness truth to get an Internet car buyer through the door.
+After thousands of Internet car deals...Dealerships across the nation have realized that vehicles sold over the web will be low profit/high volume car sales.
+The only way to make money is to sell as many over the web as possible...volume, Volume, VOLUME!

 I'm now responsible for the entire used car department.
 I really enjoyed managing a used car department of a dealership.
 There's a lot more involved with used cars than new cars, but you were always busy doing something and you also get to drive all the different vehicles.

 I went to work for the dealer as the New Car Manager.
 Also located in Dallas, TX.
-This dealership was still in the stone ages and had just got their computer system right before I was hired.
+This dealership was still in the stone ages still hand writing car deals and had just got their computer system right before I was hired.

 They were only selling 25-50 cars a month and we brought them up to well over 400/month to date.
 With this dealer, again it was tell whatever a customer wants to hear to sell a car.
 That's just what we did, we took uninformed customers for every dime we could.
 (Of course we stayed within the limits of the law.)

-After a couple years the car dealer started to expand and bought another underperforming dealership.
+After a couple years the dealer I worked for started to expand and bought another underperforming dealership.
 This one was a dual brand franchise dealership.
 I was offered to become a partner and the General Sales Manager of the new dealership.
 I gladly accepted and took the position.

 Using the same practices as the last dealership we soon made the underperforming dealership one of the most profitable car dealerships in the area.